-Here are some elements to detect the most common rolling noises on a car:
+Here are some elements to detect the most common rolling noises in a car:

 1. Wheel Bearings: Lift your car with a jack to lift the wheel off the ground.
 Then grasp the tire with your hands in a position corresponding to noon and six o’clock, and pull it up from the wheel towards you.
-If the wheel moves, the bearing at least needs to be tightened and greased at best, changed at worst.
+If the wheel moves, the bearing needs to be tightened, greased at best and changed at worst.

 2. Water Pump Bearing: same procedure as for the wheels.
-With the engine stopped, grasp the water pump pulley in the same way as a wheel, and pull it towards you to make sure it does not move.
+With the engine stopped, grasp the water pump pulley like a wheel, and pull it towards you to ensure it does not move.

-You can tighten the front wheel bearings of some older or very old cars, which are driven by the rear wheels.
+You can tighten the front wheel bearings of some older or very old cars driven by the rear wheels.
 If you drive at least 15,000 km per year, this annual operation makes it possible to make the bearings last longer, knowing that their maximum life expectancy is around 100,000 kilometers.